JabRef/jabref/docs/README.md

 For new ADRs, please use [template.md](adr/template.md) as basis.
 More information on MADR is available at [https://adr.github.io/madr/](https://adr.github.io/madr/).
 General information about architectural decision records is available at [https://adr.github.io/](https://adr.github.io/).

+## FAQ

+- Q: I get `java: package org.jabref.logic.journals does not exist`.
+  A: You have to ignore `buildSrc/src/main`  as source directory in IntelliJ as indicated in our [setup guide](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace).
+     Also filed as IntelliJ issue [IDEA-240250](https://youtrack.jetbrains.com/issue/IDEA-240250).